 To me, that justification is utter nonsense and exactly WHY you shouldn’t use the passive voice.
 Using meaningless or subjective words like ‘significant’ or ‘conduct’ or ‘perform’ just because they sound more technical (i.e., so people will think you’re a lot cleverer than you really are) is bullshit, and using the clumsy, archaic and longer passive voice form for the same reason is deceptive at worst, annoying and unnecessary at best.
 I’ve even had a collaborator state quite assuredly that “you won’t get published in a British journal if you use the active voice”.
 What journals would those be?
 I’ve never had this experience, nor have I ever been rejected by using the active voice.

-These deception and clarity issues aside, I’ve never understand why a scientist, who has sweated blood and shed tears to collect, analyse and present her or his hard-earned data, would then not want to take credit for that effort?
+These deception and clarity issues aside, I’ve never understood why a scientist, who has sweated blood and shed tears to collect, analyse and present her or his hard-earned data, would then not want to take credit for that effort?
 Why apply the passive voice to hide your identity?
 Who are these mysterious scientific automatons who collect and analyse our data for us?
 “The data were collected …” – please!
 Take credit for your work and use the active voice.

 I’ll concede one exception to the near-universal need for active voice – if you use, for example, data that you did not collect, then I suppose it’s ok from time to time (i.e., infrequently) to use the passive voice.
 However, one could argue that you can use the active voice as long as you identify the person(s) responsible.